New Construction Homes In Northern VA

 Single Family Detached

 New homes of this type are stand alone homes that you think of when describing your “forever” home.
-They are larger than the other types, with rooms mostly upstairs.
+They are larger than the other types, with rooms mostly upstairs and large living spaces on the main level and basement.

 With that said, many builders of larger luxury homes are adding a main level master bedroom.
 It is also common for bedrooms to be built in a finished basement.